[Last updated: 1 February 2026, unless otherwise noted]

 Link to Table

 Corporate governance.
-The KOSPI Market Listing Regulations and the KOSDAQ Market Listing Regulations ("Listing Regulations") have various chapters regarding corporate governance issues.
+The KOSPI Market Listing Regulations and the KOSDAQ Market Listing Regulations (Listing Regulations) have various chapters regarding corporate governance issues.
 These cover notifiable matters, board composition and committee structure and review by auditors.
-See section 5 below for further information for foreign and domestic companies.
+See the section entitled Corporate governance for further information for foreign and domestic companies.

 Listing sponsor.
 Each listing applicant must appoint a listing sponsor to assist with its listing application.
 A listing sponsor must be a financial investment company that has obtained authorization for its investment trading business as well as its investment brokerage business targeting securities.
 In cases where an applicant for listing is the company intending to conduct primary listing of foreign shares, etc. on KOSPI Market, a listing sponsor must comply with each of the following:

-- As of the date of listing application, it must have in its possession foreign shares, etc., which were purchased at the public offering price or through secondary distribution, in a quantity equivalent to 5% (where the purchase amount is higher than KRW 5 billion (approximately US$3.85 million) of the number of shares publicly offered or sold in Korea after the applicant for listing has submitted its application for preliminary listing review.
+- As of the date of listing application, it must have in its possession foreign shares, etc., which were purchased at the public offering price or through secondary distribution, in a quantity equivalent to 5% (where the purchase amount is higher than KRW 5 billion (approximately US$3.45 million) of the number of shares publicly offered or sold in Korea after the applicant for listing has submitted its application for preliminary listing review.

 - It must not sell the shares acquired pursuant to the above within six months from the date of listing.
 At the time of applying for preliminary listing review, it must submit to the KRX a confirmation letter stating that it will comply with this sales restriction.

-- It must function as a disclosure agent for a period of two years after listing (though this will not apply where an applicant for primary listing has established an office in Korea and a person responsible for disclosure, who is capable of communicating in Korean, works fulltime in the office).
+- It must function as a disclosure agent for a period of two years after listing (though this will not apply where an applicant for primary listing has established an office in Korea and a person responsible for disclosure, who is capable of communicating in Korean, works full-time in the office).

 - It must prepare a corporate analytical report on the listing applicant, submit the report to the KRX and post the report on its internet homepage (where it must remain for a period of two years after listing).

 Where an applicant for listing is the company intending to conduct primary listing of foreign shares, etc. on the KOSDAQ Market, the listing sponsor should function as a disclosure agent for a period of two years after listing.
-This does not apply where an applicant for primary listing has established an office in Korea and a person responsible for disclosure, who can communicate in Korean, works fulltime in the office.
+This does not apply where an applicant for primary listing has established an office in Korea and a person responsible for disclosure, who can communicate in Korean, works full-time in the office.

 Listing agent.
 A listing applicant who intends to primarily list foreign shares, etc. on both the KOSPI and the KOSDAQ Market must appoint a listing agent, who has an address or residence in Korea, to act as an agent for all the activities pursuant to the KOSDAQ Market Listing Regulations between the applicant and the KRX.